King Alfred (poem)

 King Alfred is an epic poem by John Fitchett (died 1838) and completed by Robert Roscoe, published in 1841 and 1842.
+It is currently the longest English poem.

 Overview

 The poem narrates—in dramatic terms—King Alfred's ongoing battles against the Danes.
 Supernatural powers intervene to aid both sides: the Archangel Michael and his hosts—on behalf of the English—and Lucifer and his hosts—on behalf of the Danes.